-- 4.12 Each speaker will be allowed five (5) minutes to address the council.
-This time is to be strictly enforced by the chairperson. - 4.13 Speakers at public forums must not digress from the item on the agenda of the council meeting they have applied to address the council on.
+- 4.13 Each speaker will be allowed five (5) minutes to address the council.
+This time is to be strictly enforced by the chairperson. - 4.14 Speakers at public forums must not digress from the item on the agenda of the Council meeting or the topic they applied to address Council on.
 If a speaker digresses to irrelevant matters, the chairperson is to direct the speaker not to do so.
-If a speaker fails to observe a direction from the chairperson, the speaker will not be further heard. - 4.14 A councillor (including the chairperson) may, through the chairperson, ask questions of a speaker following their address at a public forum.
-Questions put to a speaker must be direct, succinct and without argument. - 4.15 Speakers are under no obligation to answer a question put under clause 4.14.
-Answers by the speaker, to each question are to be limited to three (3) minutes at the discretion of the Chairperson. - 4.16 Speakers at public forums cannot ask questions of the council, councillors or council staff. - 4.17 The general manager or their nominee may, with the concurrence of the chairperson, address the council for up to five (5) minutes in response to an address to the council at a public forum after the address and any subsequent questions and answers have been finalised. - 4.18 Where an address made at a public forum raises matters that require further consideration by council staff, the general manager may recommend that the council defer consideration of the matter pending the preparation of a further report on the matters. - 4.19 When addressing the council, speakers at public forums must comply with this code and all other relevant council codes, policies and procedures.
-Speakers must refrain from engaging in disorderly conduct, publicly alleging breaches of the council's code of conduct or making other potentially defamatory statements. - 4.20 If the chairperson considers that a speaker at a public forum has engaged in conduct of the type referred to in clause 4.19, the chairperson may request the person to refrain from the inappropriate behaviour and to withdraw and unreservedly apologise for any inappropriate comments.
-Where the speaker fails to comply with the chairperson's request, the chairperson may immediately require the person to stop speaking. - 4.21 Clause 4.20 does not limit the ability of the chairperson to deal with disorderly conduct by speakers at public forums in accordance with the provisions of Part 15 of this code. - 4.22 Where a speaker engages in conduct of the type referred to in clause 4.19, the general manager or their delegate may refuse further applications from that person to speak at public forums for such a period as the general manager or their delegate considers appropriate. - 4.23 Councillors (including the mayor) must declare and manage any conflicts of interest they may have in relation to any item of business that is the subject of an address at a public forum, in the same way that they are required to do so at a council or committee meeting.
+If a speaker fails to observe a direction from the chairperson, the speaker will not be further heard. - 4.15 A councillor (including the chairperson) may, through the chairperson, ask questions of a speaker following their address at a public forum.
+Questions put to a speaker must be direct, succinct and without argument. - 4.16 Speakers are under no obligation to answer a question put under clause 4.14.
+Answers by the speaker, to each question are to be limited to three (3) minutes at the discretion of the Chairperson. - 4.17 Speakers at public forums cannot ask questions of the council, councillors or council staff. - 4.18 The general manager or their nominee may, with the concurrence of the chairperson, address the council for up to five (5) minutes in response to an address to the council at a public forum after the address and any subsequent questions and answers have been finalised. - 4.19 Where an address made at a public forum raises matters that require further consideration by council staff, the general manager may recommend that the council defer consideration of the matter pending the preparation of a further report on the matters. - 4.20 When addressing the council, speakers at public forums must comply with this code and all other relevant council codes, policies and procedures.
+Speakers must refrain from engaging in disorderly conduct, publicly alleging breaches of the council's code of conduct or making other potentially defamatory statements. - 4.21 If the chairperson considers that a speaker at a public forum has engaged in conduct of the type referred to in clause 4.19, the chairperson may request the person to refrain from the inappropriate behaviour and to withdraw and unreservedly apologise for any inappropriate comments.
+Where the speaker fails to comply with the chairperson's request, the chairperson may immediately require the person to stop speaking. - 4.22 Clause 4.20 does not limit the ability of the chairperson to deal with disorderly conduct by speakers at public forums in accordance with the provisions of Part 15 of this code. - 4.23 Where a speaker engages in conduct of the type referred to in clause 4.19, the Council may refuse further applications from that person to speak at public forums for such a period as the Council considers appropriate.
+Council will consider advice from the General Manager in reaching their decision. - 4.24 Councillors (including the mayor) must declare and manage any conflicts of interest they may have in relation to any item of business that is the subject of an address at a public forum, in the same way that they are required to do so at a council or committee meeting.
 The council is to maintain a written record of all conflict of interest declarations made at public forums and how the conflict of interest was managed by the councillor who made the declaration.